cvghivebrain/Sonic1sq/README.md

 * Animated level graphics use a script instead of being hard-coded.
 The exception is Marble Zone's magma, which works somewhat differently to other animations.
 * Palette cycling uses a script.
 * Sprite mappings use 6 bytes per piece instead of 5, and the piece count is a word instead of a byte.
 This ensures the data is always aligned to even.
+* KosPLC subroutine loads Kosinski-compressed graphics at the beginning of a level.
+* UncPLC subroutine load uncompressed graphics at any time.
+This complements KosPLC by loading graphics during a level.
+Both this and KosPLC use the DMA queue.

 # Credits
 * [flamewing](https://github.com/flamewing) for [mdcomp](https://github.com/flamewing/mdcomp).
-* [vladikcomper](https://github.com/vladikcomper) for the optimised Kosinski decompressor and advanced error handler.
+* [vladikcomper](https://github.com/vladikcomper) for the advanced error handler.